pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Zoom When Stopped - Inverse of Zoom When Moving.
 Never Zoom - Always shows the full route/track overview.
 Always Zoom - Always shows `Zoom At Pace Meters` regardless of the speed.
 Routes Without Tack - Same as `Never Zoom` but does not include the track in the bounding box.
-Useful for caching a route, Can view the route without the curent location changin the map zoom.
-Also handly for users that do not care about venturing outside the route area.
+Useful for caching a route, Can view the route without the current location changing the map zoom.
+Also handy for users that do not care about venturing outside the route area.

 ### Zoom At Pace Meters Around User